Chris Godwin Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Matchup vs. Indianapolis

-- Godwin's 91 receiving yards in his lone career matchup against the Colts are 91.0 more than his over/under for Sunday's game.
+- Godwin had 91 receiving yards per game in one career matchup against the Colts, 14.5 more than his receiving yards prop bet over/under for Sunday's game (76.5).

-- Godwin did not have a touchdown catch in that contest against the Colts.
+- Godwin did not have a touchdown catch in that outing against the Colts.

-- The Colts are giving up 260.1 passing yards per game this year, the NFL's 17th-ranked pass defense.
+- The 260.1 yards per game the Colts are giving up through the air makes them the NFL's 17th-ranked pass defense.

-- At 2.3 passing TDs conceded per game, the Colts defense is ranked 32nd in the NFL.
+- At 2.3 passing TDs allowed per game, the Colts defense is ranked 32nd in the league.

 Recent Performances

-- In last week's matchup with the Giants, Godwin caught six passes for 65 yards and scored one touchdown while being targeted six times.
+- In last week's outing against the Giants, Godwin was targeted six times, totaling 65 yards on six receptions while scoring one touchdown.

-- Godwin has caught 21 passes on 26 targets for 262 yards and two touchdowns, averaging 87.3 yards in his last three games.
+- Godwin's 26 targets have resulted in 21 catches for 262 yards (87.3 ypg) and two touchdowns over his last three games.

 Godwin's Tampa Bay Teammates